UBC Blogs Guide

 Tips

 • Try to use fewer than ten items for the main navigation.
-More options than this can make your website confusing and overwhelming to navigate.
-Remember that you can use sub-pages to help with organization and trimming, e.g., link to one page called "Weekly Modules" that has sub-pages of each week's module.
+More than ten options can make your website confusing to navigate.
+Remember you can use sub-pages to help with organization (e.g., link to one page called "Weekly Modules" that includes sub-pages of each week's module).

-• Clearly differentiate and label your navigation items, so students know what to expect when they click each link.
-Think about what they may be coming to the website to find or do and use your navigation to guide them in the right direction.
+• Clearly differentiate and label your navigation items, so viewers know what to expect when they click each link.
+Consider the reasons they may be visiting the website and use your navigation items to guide them.

 • UBC Blogs websites assign different roles to people who join them, and these roles affect who can manage the website's menus.
-Only people with the role of "Administrator" can create and edit menus.
-If you have questions or need help with this, please contact us at the LT Hub.
+Only people with the "Administrator" role can create and edit menus.
+If you have questions or need help with assigning roles, please contact us at the LT Hub.

 Add people to your UBC Blogs website

-This method is useful for adding specific UBC staff or faculty to the website.
+This method is useful for adding specific members of the UBC community to the website.

-1. Log in to UBC Blogs with your UBC CWL and navigate to your website.
+1. Log in to UBC Blogs with your UBC CWL.
+Navigate to your website by clicking My Sites and clicking Dashboard under your site name.

-2. From the Dashboard, hover over "Users" in the sidebar, and select Invite User.
+2. From your site's Dashboard, hover over "Users" in the sidebar, and select Invite User.

 3. Enter the person's email.